smantic/blog/content/posts/gopath-is-not-deprecated.md

 Maybe you've heard someone say something like;
 > "Gopath is deprecated, use go modules".

-While what they mean to say is true, developing in gopath mode is deprecated.
-However, when interpreted literally this statement is not true.
+While what they mean to say is true, that is developing in gopath mode is deprecated.
+When interpreted literally this statement is not true.
 And very likely confuses new comers to go.
 Lets peel back a layer of the onion and be exact with what we mean to say.

 The action of developing inside of Gopath *and* not using modules is deprecated.